tudorzgureanu/scala-kafka-protobuf/README.md

 The goal for this PoC is to evaluate the usage of a single envelope protobuf definition per kafka topic.
 The main reason behind that is having a clear "topic API" and clear expectations for consumers of these messages.

+I've written a blog post based on this PoC which can be found [here](http://tudorzgureanu.com/define-topic-schema-for-kafka-using-protobuf-with-examples-in-scala/)

 # Description

 The idea is to have an envelope per topic defined in protobuf.
 We can add any header fields we need (e.g. correlation id) but the payload must use protobuf's `oneof` to list all the message types are sent on that topic.